BenRamsden/pension-calculator-web-azure/README.md

 # TODO

-- Add a view counter to the webpage using Azure Function + a cheap database
+- Add a view counter to the webpage using Azure Durable Functions
-- Add a re-direct from pension.infinitask.uk to this site

 # Structure